 It is simply a tool that can provide meaningful value to certain marketing tasks.
 The question is this: When does it make sense to use marketing automation, and when does it not?

 Automation makes sense when time can be saved, because time, after all, is money.
 Generally, it’s best to use CRM marketing automation for tasks that take up a lot of time.

 For instance, digital marketing is ultimately only as effective as the content that supports it.
 But getting that content in front of the right people and on the right channels can be a tedious and time-consuming task.
 In this case, you should consider automating the publication to websites and social media channels.

 Email marketing campaigns can also benefit from automation.
 For companies with large email lists especially, automation cuts down on much monotonous labor.
 More importantly, automation can help segment leads based on buyer personas.

 This ensures your emails are customized to each person.
 It puts a bit of human touch on every email that goes out in a minimal amount of time.
 And, as an added bonus, marketing automation tracks the results of your campaigns which provides helpful feedback.
 That allows you to tweak messaging to improve its effectiveness continuously.

 Where Automation Still Falls Short

 You can’t automate experience or insights, so be aware there are no shortcuts here.
-Only a human and an expert in the field can provide and share on-the-ground realities and personal findings, so when focusing on content creation, keep it human-focused.
+Only a human and an expert in the field can provide and share on-the-ground realities and personal findings, so keep it human-focused when focusing on content creation.

 The top reason all businesses should embrace marketing automation is the increase in productivity.
-When employees aren’t spending their time on manual marketing tasks, they can focus on more valuable activities like client outreach or trend exploration.
+Employees who aren’t spending their time on manual marketing tasks can focus on more valuable activities like client outreach or trend exploration.